Hey! Glad you could make it.

 They say nature abhors a vacuum, which might explain why we feel compelled to say something –anything– to fill a silence.
 I was silly enough to keep talking and haggle myself out of $1200.

-This works whether you’re quoting a rate or waiting to hear one: Carol Tice once got a $200-per-post gig raised to $300 simply by pointing out that it would be rush work… and then waiting on a silent phone line… until the client offered the extra $100 per post of their own accord.
+This works whether you’re quoting a rate or waiting to hear one.
+My friend Carol Tice from the Make a Living Writing blog once got a $200-per-post gig raised to $300 simply by pointing out that it would be rush work… and then waiting on a silent phone line… until the client offered the extra $100 per post of their own accord.

 Silence just works.
 Try it and see.